woosukj89/docxearch/README.md

 ## Version Update
 ### Version 3.0
-**Release AI feature**: Now can use ollama model to autogenerate an answer based on documents indexed and searched through FAISS.
-Using Korean-optimized models for ollama as well as sentence-transformer.
+**Release AI feature**: Now can use OpenAI chat completion to autogenerate an answer based on documents indexed and searched through FAISS.
 The new feature is usable in a new window which spawns on clicking "Ask AI".
 ### Version 2.4
 Removed the previous feature and replaced with 'Duplicate' functionality which opens a new window while copying the search results.
 This way, you can create multiple running windows based on different results.